dvdesolve/l2-multimd/README.md

 This is the file where all settings for MD simulation is specified.
 Default value is `dir-name.in` in case of AMBER engine or `dir-name.conf` if NAMD engine is used.

 ##### `output`
 Where all output is kept.
-Default value is `dir-name.out`
+Default value is `dir-name.out`.

 ##### `prmtop`
 AMBER-aware directive.
 Topology file for task.
-Default value is `dir-name.prmtop`
+Default value is `dir-name.prmtop`.

 ##### `coordinates`
 AMBER-aware directive.
 File with starting coordinates (and velocities, probably) for run.
-Default value is `dir-name.ncrst`
+Default value is `dir-name.ncrst`.

 ##### `restart`
 AMBER-aware directive.
 AMBER will save restart snapshots here.
 Default value is `dir-name.ncrst`.
 NB: there could be collision with `coordinates` file!